LSEG-API-Samples/Article.EikonAPI.Python.PlotlyChart/README.md

 # Plotting Financial Data Chart with Plotly Python
-- Last update: June 2021
+- Last update: March 2025
 - Environment: Windows
 - Compiler: Conda distribution
-- Prerequisite: Refinitiv Eikon or Refinitiv Workspace application with access to Eikon Data APIs.
+- Prerequisite:  Workspace application with access to Eikon Data APIs.

 ## <a id="overview"></a>Overview

+**Update March 2025**: There is a new and improve [LSEG Data Library for Python](https://developers.lseg.com/en/api-catalog/lseg-data-platform/lseg-data-library-for-python) (Data Library version 2) available now.
+Please find more detail on [Essential Guide to the Data Libraries - Generations of Python library (EDAPI, RDP, RD, LD)](https://developers.lseg.com/en/article-catalog/article/essential-guide-to-the-data-libraries) and [Upgrade from using Eikon Data API to the Data library](https://developers.lseg.com/en/article-catalog/article/Upgrade-from-using-Eikon-Data-API-to-the-Data-library) articles.

 With the rise of Data Scientists, Financial coders, or Traders (aka Citizen Developers), data visualization is a big part of how to present data, information, and its context to the readers (Financial team, Marketing team, etc.).
 The good data analysis itself cannot be used with a good graph representation.